jingea/blog-website/source/_posts/jmh/JMHSample_11_Loop.md

         return (x + y);
     }

-    /*
-     * The following tests emulate the naive looping.
-     * This is the Caliper-style benchmark.
-     */
     private int reps(int reps) {
         int s = 0;
         for (int i = 0; i < reps; i++) {